alexthe2nd/machinelearninginpractice/README.md

 ## Description
+### Running
+The system can be easily run by copying the code into [Google Colab](colab.research.google.com), which runs it extremely fast.

 ### Initial version
 The initial version was run on 5000 iterations, with minibatches of 128.
 This resulted in a test accuracy of 0.9895 (1.05% error rate).